 - Drink water regularly, not only when you feel thirsty.

-- Include liquids with every meal.
+- Include fluids with each meal.

 - Monitor fluid intake in hot conditions or during infections.

-- Ensure good hydration before activities that require high attention, such as clinical sessions, driving, or exams.
+- Ensure good hydration before activities that require high attention, such as clinical sessions, driving or exams.

 “This article has been translated.
 Link to the original article in Spanish:”